meltano/hub/validators.md

 layout: page
 title: Validators
 permalink: /validators/
-description: Use Meltano alongside other powerful open source tools and services.
+description: Learn how to increase your data quality using Meltano
 ---

 Meltano utilities plugins allow virtually any open source data tool to be integrated with your data project.